 Weighing in at 4 pounds 9 ounces, the Canada Goose Expedition Parka is the most substantial and bulkiest jacket in our winter jacket review.
 The reason for this weight is the immense amount of 625-fill-power duck down and the heavy-duty Arctic Tech outer shell material.
-It's available in eight colors from black to bright red, so you can decide if you want to be more subtle or follow the outdoor travel advice of "Be Bright, Be Seen."
 Storage is not an issue with a total of 10 exterior pockets, both zippered and Velcroed, as well as one interior zippered pocket.
 Additional features like a snow skirt and best-in-the-business hood make this jacket one of the most effective dedicated winter parkas out there.

 Like many specialized products, the very excellent Expedition Parka doesn't score that high.
 The overall performance of a product like this involves inherent compromises.
 Warmer jackets are less comfortable, for instance.
 The Expedition Parka optimizes for warmth at the expense of some other things, hence the less-than-stellar overall scoring.

-The hood and high collar of the Expedition work together to block out the coldest wind and blowing precipitation.
+The hood and high collar work together to block out the coldest wind and blowing precipitation.

 Even light duty snow shoveling can generate enough heat to overwhelm someone wearing the Expedition Parka.

 The Arctic Tech fabric that constitutes the outer shell of the jacket is coated with a DWR treatment, which is unsurprising given this jacket's intended environment.

 While able to shed snow and sleet, the fabric did begin to show wetting in prolonged exposure to moisture.
 Again, if it is raining, it is probably way too warm to be wearing this parka.
 Because it's meant to be used in the coldest of cold climates, it is going to be overkill in areas that have more temperate winters.